 You will need a minimum 2:1 or equivalent bachelor's degree in an appropriate subject or a high grade point average bachelor's degree for international applicants.
 Further research experience or a master's degree is preferable.

 Funded studentships will be advertised on our vacancies website.
 You can find details of other funding opportunities on our Fees and Funding pages.
 If you're an overseas students you may be able to apply for funding from your government.
 If you're from a Commonwealth country, you may be eligible for a Commonwealth Scholarship.

-Download the latest Fees and Charges booklet for information on the current fees for research degrees and other postgraduate programmes.
+View the Postgraduate Fees section for information on the current fees for research degrees and other postgraduate programmes.

 The minimum period of study for a PhD is two years and for a MPhil one year and three months.
 However, most projects will take at least three years for PhD and two years for MPhil.
 Some projects with lengthy animal or crop field experiments may take up to four years.